 Reviews for any business type can be beneficial.
-In general, they are a terrific way to get real-world testimonials from people who deal with your company.
+In general, they are real-world testimonials from people who deal with your company.
 Who wouldn’t want their best customers to speak on their behalf?
-Their words are marketing for your company long into the future.
+Their words are free marketing for your company forever into the future.

 - Karen is a landscape architect and buyer for a landscape design company.
 She can leave a positive review for the wholesale plant nursery she buys her plants.
 She’s probably never been asked.

 - Mike is a project manager for a warehouse supply company.
 He can easily leave a positive review for the forklift company that services his machines.
 Maybe he has done business solely with the forklift company because of the good relationship.
 Who better than a long-term customer to leave a great review that tells others about his experience?
 He’s probably never been asked.